robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-17/2/Activities/06_Meterpreter_Basics/Unsolved/README.md

 - While we do not need to know every module and command that Meterpreter offers, it is important to become familiar with its key elements and common commands.

 - Answer the following questions about Meterpreter as if you were speaking to a non-technical audience, and be prepared to share with the class.

 #### Meterpreter Basics

-1. In your own words, what is Meterpreter?
+1. In your own words, what is Meterpreter? **custom shell**

-2. When connecting to the remote host, does Meterpreter start new processes, similar to SSH or Ncat?
+2. When connecting to the remote host, does Meterpreter start new processes, similar to SSH or Ncat? **no new process**

-3. True or False: Meterpreter encrypts all communication to and from the victim machine.
+3. True or False: Meterpreter encrypts all communication to and from the victim machine. **false**

 #### Basic Meterpreter Commands

 Assuming that you have a Meterpreter shell, answer the following:

-1. What command would you use to display the help menu?
+1. What command would you use to display the help menu? **?**

-2. What command would you use to identify detailed Windows privilege information?
+2. What command would you use to identify detailed Windows privilege information? **run win_privs**

-3. What command would you use to gather the victim's system information?
+3. What command would you use to gather the victim's system information? **sysinfo**

-4. What command lets you upload a `readme.txt` to your victim's computer?
+4. What command lets you upload a `readme.txt` to your victim's computer?  **upload**

 #### BONUS